renovatebot/renovate/lib/datasource/gitlab-packages/readme.md

 **Usage Example**

-A real-world example for this specific datasource would be maintaining packages versions in a config file.
+A real-world example for this specific datasource would be maintaining package versions in a config file.
 This can be achieved by configuring a generic regex manager in `renovate.json` for files named `versions.ini`:

 ```json